 Thanks to a football injury, Jackson Williams' college plans have been turned upside down.
 His confidence and ego have been shattered along with his dream of a football scholarship.
 Yet he's challenged to grow both by his accident and by his best friend, Sam.

 With so many uncertainties for the whole family, Grace will have to muster her self-confidence in the face of change.
 And Jackson will have to choose what kind of person he wants to become—a man who shirks responsibility and caves to circumstance or a man who stands up for what's right when life knocks him down.
 Even when it means standing alone.

-Stand Alone is available for pre-order at Amazon.
+Stand Alone is available at Amazon.

 Check out this review from Deb Margrett: